 Principal Investigators are entrusted by the Institute with the responsibility to independently design, conduct, and supervise sponsored projects.
 Faculty, Principal Research Scientist, Principal Research Engineer, Principal Research Associate are accorded principal investigator status by virtue of their appointment.
 Other individuals may be granted PI status on a per-project basis by the senior officer for the unit where the research would be conducted upon recommendation of the department head or laboratory/center director.

 Legal and audit requirements dictate how long financial and other records related to sponsored programs must be maintained.
 Generally, records related to federal grants and cooperative agreements must be retained for three years from the date of submission of the final expenditure report.
 For federal contracts, records must be retained for three years after the final payment.
 Individual grants and contracts from non-federal sponsors may stipulate a different timeframe.
-The importance of retaining financial records and additional details related to retention times and responsibilities can be found on the Office of Sponsored Programs website.
+The importance of retaining financial records and additional details related to retention times and responsibilities can be found on the Research Administration Services website.

 Compensation costs (salary and benefits) represent a significant portion of expenses charged to sponsored programs.
 It is Institute policy to have each Quarterly Salary Distribution Report (Quarterly DACCA) certified by the appropriate individual.
 The Principal Investigator/Cost Object Certifier, in association with the head of the DLC or administrative office, is ultimately responsible for making sure that all cost objects with payroll charges are certified in accordance with Institute policy.

 As part of the MIT mission, faculty and principal investigators engage undergraduates, high school and junior high students and teachers in MIT research activities.
 The safety of these individuals is the responsibility of the Principal Investigator.
-The policy on the supervision and oversight required is in the policy document at this page: http://web.mit.edu/cab/policies.html
+The procedures for Minors include EHS procedures and the procedures described on the Protection of Minors site.
+Links are included in the EHS procedures to assist users when they need to refer to specific sections of other websites.

 Whenever a sponsor does not allow the Institute to charge the full rate for recovery of facilities and administration (F&A) or indirect costs, it creates an underrecovery.
 This occurs most frequently with foundation sponsors.